+- Displacement due to federal action (24 CFR 5.420)

 - Emergency (including VAWA transfers),

 - Medical hardship,

 - Household over-housed or under-housed (unit too large or small), and

 - All other reasons.

 Families on the Transfer Waiting List will be offered two (2) units.
 If the family refuses both units and the transfer is a voluntary transfer, the family will be removed from the transfer list unless the PHA determines that the refusal was made for good cause.
 The family will have to wait twenty-four (24) months before reapplying for a transfer.
-If the move is a required move and the tenant refuses the two units offered for other than good cause the lease will be terminated.
+If the move is a required move and the resident refuses the two units offered for other than good cause the lease will be terminated.
 The PHA reserves the right to make the final determination on all non-mandatory transfers.